schollz/acid-test/README.md

 - K2 modifies current sequence
 - K3 generates new sequence

-you can have sequences modify themselves and evolve in a completely generative way by modifying `PARAMS > sequences > evolution period`
+you can have sequences modify themselves and evolve in a completely generative way by modifying `PARAMS > sequences > evolve`.

 each time you generate/modify a sequence, it creates a saved sequence which you can recall.